Δ34S

 The δ34S (pronounced delta 34 S) value is a standardized method for reporting measurements of the ratio of two stable isotopes of sulfur, 34S:32S, in a sample against the equivalent ratio in a known reference standard.
-Presently, the most commonly used standard is Vienna-Canyon Diablo Troilite (VCDT).
+The most commonly used standard is Vienna-Canyon Diablo Troilite (VCDT).
 Results are reported as variations from the standard ratio in parts per thousand, per mil or per mille, using the ‰ symbol.
 Heavy and light sulfur isotopes fractionate at different rates and the resulting δ34S values, recorded in marine sulfate or sedimentary sulfides, have been studied and interpreted as records of the changing sulfur cycle throughout the earth's history.

 Calculation

 Of the 25 known isotopes of sulfur, four are stable.
 In order of their abundance, those isotopes are 32S (94.93%), 34S (4.29%), 33S (0.76%), and 36S (0.02%).
 The δ34S value refers to a measure of the ratio of the two most common stable sulfur isotopes, 34S:32S, as measured in a sample against that same ratio as measured in a known reference standard.
 The lowercase delta character is used by convention, to be consistent with use in other areas of stable isotope chemistry.
 That value can be calculated in per mil (‰, parts per thousand) as: